 Situated to the Southwest of Italy’s boot, Sicily is an island of many contrasts, deep history, and emotional depth.
 Sicily isn’t just a quaint Mediterranean travel destination, it’s cultural impact, thanks to the mass migration of Sicilians in the latter half of the 1800s and early 1900s, profoundly impacted and culturally enriches such far-flung countries as The United States, Australia, and Argentina, among many others.

-While this short article can’t possibly do justice to such a rich, mysterious, and ever interesting place as Sicily, we have endeavoured to bring you the high points any interested traveler should consider when thinking of Sicily as a travel destination.
+While this short article can’t possibly do justice to such a rich, mysterious, and ever-interesting place as Sicily, we have endeavoured to bring you the high points any interested traveller should consider when thinking of Sicily as a travel destination.